-An authorized general partner, officer or member of the Electing PTE must sign and date Form 511 and enter their title.
+An authorized general partner, officer or member of the PTE must sign and date Form 510 and enter his or her title.
 If a preparer is used, the preparer also must print name, sign the return and enter the firm name, address and Preparer's Tax Identification Number (PTIN).
 Penalties may be imposed for tax preparers who fail to sign the tax return and provide their PTIN.